 - d.
 Interaction of IRG, PPF and SPF.
-The interaction between the IRG and the PPF and SPF has been professional and the PPF and the SPF have found the IRG generally to be receptive to their respective questions, comments and observations regarding testing and other aspects of the IRG's work.
+The interaction between the IRG and the PPF and SPF has been professional and the PPF and the SPF have found the IRG to be receptive to their respective questions, comments and observations regarding testing and other aspects of the IRG's work.
 During its test work, the SPF identified instances where its results did not agree with the IRG's results.
-In those instances, the IRG investigated the facts and circumstances surrounding the loans in question, made necessary or appropriate changes to its Work Papers, including its Pass/Fail results, and, where appropriate, selected additional sample loans to test.
-The SPF concluded that these differences were not intentional and generally were the result of differing interpretations of relevant information or application of Servicing Standards, and ultimately did not impact overall testing results. - 3.
+In those instances, the IRG investigated the facts and circumstances surrounding the loans in question.
+Based on these investigations, the IRG either (i) made any necessary or appropriate changes to its Work Papers, including its Pass/Fail results, and, where appropriate, selected additional sample loans to test, or (ii) the IRG and SPF acknowledged differing conclusions and the SPF noted those differences in the SPF's reports for review by the PPF and me.
+The SPF concluded that any differences between the IRG and the SPF were not intentional, generally were the result of differing interpretations of relevant information or application of Servicing Standards, and ultimately did not impact overall testing results. - 3.
 SOR.
-In addition to the overview of the SOR presented by Servicer at the October 2012 meeting discussed above, the Servicer has also provided the PPF and the SPF with explanations on the SOR necessary for the PPF and the SPF to perform Metrics testing in Test Periods 1 and 2 in the manner and within the time frames contemplated under Exhibit E and the Work Plan.
-The IRG identified and explained seven system platforms within the SOR related to Test Period 1 Metrics and thirteen system platforms related to Test Period 2 Metrics.
+In addition to the overview of the SOR presented by Servicer at the September 14, 2012, meeting discussed above, Servicer has provided the PPF and the SPF with information and explanations on the SOR that have been in sufficient detail for the PPF and the SPF to perform Metrics testing in Test Periods 1 and 2 in the manner and within the time frames contemplated under Exhibit E and the Work Plan.
+This information included documentation that mapped the SOR utilized to each of the Metrics tested in Test Periods 1 and 2.
+The IRG identified and explained nine system platforms within the SOR related to Test Period 1 Metrics and twelve system platforms related to Test Period 2 Metrics.
 The SPF relied on the IRG to select mortgage loan testing populations from the appropriate sources within the SOR.
 The SPF, using information provided by the IRG, determined that the IRG's population selection and sampling was consistent with applicable procedures set out in the Work Plan and test scripts developed by the IRG for testing the Metrics.